Beomman-Han/machine-learning/README.md

-# algorithm_codeit
+# Algorithm and Data Structure

-repository for codeit algorithm class
+Repository for studying various basic algorithm and data structure with python codes.